top of page

 53, bd Victor Hugo

-An image of similar size, made in 2019, serves as a welcome to the town.
-As you enter central Grasse, opposite the Molinard perfumery on the Route Napoleon (aka Victor Hugo), it’s on the side of an apartment block facing directly down the road.
-Unfortunately, it’s a little faded now and it’s a pity that two large bushes (which in this photo look as if they're part of the image itself!) have been allowed to hide part of it.
+Unfortunately, it’s a little faded now and it’s a pity that two large bushes (which in the photo look as if they're part of the image itself!) have been allowed to hide part of it.

 Grasse station trompe l'oeil